Menu

 Iterations used: 3

-On round 3, the score hit 0.9 (0.3 × 3).
-That beat the 0.8 bar, so it stopped early.
-The max cap never fired — but it would have if the bar were out of reach.
+By round three, the score hit 0.9 (0.3 times 3).
+That clears the 0.8 bar, so it stopped early.
+The max cap never fired — but it would have if the bar had been set too high.

-Tip: Always pair a quality gate with a max-round guard.
-A quality check on its own can spin forever if the output never gets good enough.
-The max cap catches that edge case.
+TIP: Always pair a quality gate with a max pass guard.
+A quality test on its own can loop without end if the score never climbs high enough.
+The hard cap catches that edge case.

-What about agents whose loop count is truly unpredictable?
-Catch the error at the call site and return a fallback.
-This works great in API endpoints and chatbot backends where an uncaught exception means a 500 error for the user.
+What if your agent’s loop count is truly hard to predict?
+Catch the error where you call the graph and return a fallback reply.
+This fits well in API routes and chatbot backends where a raw crash means a 500 error to the user.

 python